Hailey's On It!: Critical response

+The series was received well by critics.
 Rob Schwarz of Along Main Street said that Hailey's On It! is an effective show for families with children of nearly any age.
 Schwarz noted that their own children—ranging from three to eleven years old—each found something enjoyable in the show, appreciating Hailey's character for its empowering message, enjoying the series' humor and pranks, and finding the comedic AI phone sidekick, Beta, particularly entertaining.
 Schwarz concluded that Hailey's On It! demonstrates how children can overcome their fears, rely on their friends, and embrace new challenges.
 Matthew Aguilar of ComicBook.com described Hailey's On It! as a "delightful new comedy adventure series."

-Tessa Smith of Mama's Geeky rated Hailey's On It! four out of five and said that the show is filled with fun and humor, describing scenarios as relatable, saying Hailey’s experiences can resonate with viewers.
+Tessa Smith of Mama's Geeky rated Hailey's On It! four out of five and said that the show is filled with fun and humor, describing scenarios as relatable, saying Hailey's experiences can resonate with viewers.
 Smith praised the series' ability to connect with its audience by addressing the pressures of meeting expectations, even if they seem trivial.
-They also highlighted that Hailey’s On It! succeeds because it offers humor and situations that appeal to both children and adults.
+They also highlighted that Hailey's On It! succeeds because it offers humor and situations that appeal to both children and adults.
 Smith stated that the animation, though familiar in style to other Disney series, is characterized for its quality.
 Ashley Moulton of Common Sense Media gave Hailey's On It! a grade of four out of five stars, praised the depiction of positive messages and role models, citing friendship and courage, while complimenting the educational value, writing, "Teen girl role model shines in funny action-adventure."